craftcoin/craftcoin/README.md

 I will be preparing a package for people to download all of the necessary software and plugins to implement CRC on their own Minecraft servers soon.
 Please check back soon.

-10 Coins Per Block-
+* 10 Coins Per Block
-5 Minutes Between Blocks
+* 5 Minutes Between Blocks
-100,000,000 Total Coins
+* 100,000,000 Total Coins
-Difficulty Adjustment Every 1 Day
+* Difficulty Adjustment Every 1 Day